G7DAO/protocol/web3/flows/staker.md

 ### Staking and unstaking tokens

-### `STAKER-*`: A holder should be able to stake any number of native tokens into a native token staking position.
+### `STAKER-19`: A holder should be able to stake any number of native tokens into a native token staking position.

 The amount of native token staked should be transferred from the holder's account to the `Staker` contract.